khanhhua165/reaktor-assignment-21/README.md

 ### You can find the demo project live [here](https://reaktor-store-2021.netlify.app).

-_The webpage can be slow on first load as the APIs are slow to fetch at times._
+_The webpage can be slow on first load as the APIs are slow to be fetched at times._

 ### Installation